 During the band’s 1979 European/North American tour, Sandström worked alongside stage concept designer Rune Söderqvist to develop one of ABBA’s most iconic costumes – the spandex catsuits.
 The colours used for them were White, Blue, indigo and Purple, and according to Sandström, they looked at “Several hundred shades of those colours” before sending fabric swatches around the world to check that the colours used would display correctly on the various TV systems.
 Staging wise, behind the group stood several giant , triangular shapes, resembling icebergs, which gave the performance an icy nordic feeling and reminded the audience of the band’s Scandinavian origins.
 This design later inspired the logo for the band’s record label “Polar”, founded by the manager of the band, Stig Anderson.

-Our favourites, the Spandex Catsuits, were worn by Agnetha and Anni-Frid (and Bjorn!) throughout all of their performances of the '79 tour, and have been replicated by many others including Madonna, who paid tribute to the band during her performance of songs “Erotica/La Isla Bonita” on her 2006 “Confessions” tour.
+As an ABBA Band, our favourites are the Spandex Catsuits worn by Agnetha and Anni-Frid (and Bjorn!) throughout all of their performances of the '79 tour, and have been replicated by many others including Madonna, who paid tribute to the band during her performance of songs “Erotica/La Isla Bonita” on her 2006 “Confessions” tour.

 Today, these very costumes can be found on display at the ABBA museum and also the alternaive white themed versions appear on silicon models of the four members, which were flown in by helicopter in 2015 after the group were added to Sweden’s music hall of fame in the previous year.
 This artistry of a band whose costumes and concept design were way ahead of their time are still loved and replicated to this day.